lillallol/temp/README.md

   Inevitably proposals that have nothing to do with static typing, but introduce breaking changes to super sets, will be adopted.
-This will cause people to flock to the complement method.
+This will cause people to move to the complement method.

 * Acceptance of this proposal will popularize the complement method and expose the drawbacks of super sets.